nathankerr/bookmaker/README.md

 Chapbooks are then simply folded in half.
 The best page length for chapbooks is 16 pages.
 Above 24 starts to become unweildly without trimming and securing the pages.
 Folded chapbooks can be stapled or sewn.

-Hamish MacDonald made a video tutorial on how to make "a simple chapbook":http://www.hamishmacdonald.com/books/books/DIYbook_ep16.php
+Hamish MacDonald made a video tutorial on how to make [a simple chapbook](http://www.hamishmacdonald.com/books/books/DIYbook_ep16.php)

 # Making perfect bound books